someonealive0/group-project-aa/README.md

 ### Quickstart guide

 To start the local front and backend servers run `npm run serve:dev` in the `functions/` directory and `npm start` in the `root` directory.
+Make sure that you have the [Firebase CLI](https://firebase.google.com/docs/cli) installed first!

 ### Back-End